kptdev/kpt/site/reference/README.md

 ### Next Steps

-- Learn about kpt [architecture] including major influences and a high-level comparison with kustomize.
+- Learn about kpt concepts and usage by reading the kpt [book]
-- Read kpt [guides] for how to produce and consume packages and integrate with a wider ecosystem of tools.
 - Consult the [FAQ] for answers to common questions.

 [pkg]: /reference/pkg/
 [fn]: /reference/fn/
 [live]: /reference/live/
-[architecture]: /concepts/architecture/
-[guides]: /guides/
+[book]: /book/
 [FAQ]: /faq/